 India is much more than a beautiful and vast country.
-It is a multi culture and tradition destination with more than 65.000 km2 to explore.
-Its diversity is so widespread that even after travelling to multiple destinations within India over the years, you will still not manage to cover it all.
+It is a multi-cultural and traditional destination with more than 65,000 km2 to explore.
+Its diversity is so widespread that even after traveling to multiple destinations within India over the years, you will still not manage to cover it all.

 If you are planning a trip soon, you should definitely pick up just a few destinations you would like to visit, because it is not possible to go everywhere.
 Let’s discover a small piece of what India looks like… in the South.